chrisfisher419/Supplement-Store/README.md

 # Supplement Store
-Group Project with Chris Clute
+Group Project with Chris Clute.
+Supplement store that displays products, images, and details.